partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Bunbuku: Buhaaa!
 You saved me!

-Earb: It looks like there's a bowl on your back-mon?
+Muku: It looks like there's a bowl on your back-mon?

-Momo: Earb, that's "Teakettle"!
+Momo: Muku, that's "Teakettle"!

 [Bunbuku Chagama, or "Bunbuku tea-kettle" is a Japanese folktale about a raccoon that uses its shapeshifting powers to reward its rescuer for his kindness]